hristiyanaSh/MyFirstRepository/README.md

 Follow the on-screen instructions and tooltips to make the most of the Restaurant Assistant.

-Contributing
+#### Contributing
 We welcome contributions to the Restaurant Assistant project.
 To contribute, please follow these steps:

-Fork the repository.
+1. Fork the repository.

-Create a new branch:
+2. Create a new branch:

 css
-Copy code
 git checkout -b my-feature-branch
-Make your changes and commit them:
+3. Make your changes and commit them:

 sql
-Copy code
 git commit -m "Add new feature"
-Push your changes to your forked repository:
+4. Push your changes to your forked repository:

 perl
-Copy code
 git push origin my-feature-branch
-Open a pull request to the main repository.
+5. Open a pull request to the main repository.

-License
+#### License
 This project is licensed under the MIT License.